MileHacker Logo

 • UCC (University College Cork):

-Various venues on campus regularly host cultural events, lectures, concerts, and artistic performances, often open to the public.
+Various venues on campus regularly host cultural events, lectures, concerts, and artistic performances, are often open to the public.

 • Special Exhibits: